renogy.com

 Bifacial panels perform best when installed over reflective surfaces, such as fresh snow or white-painted ground.
 If placed over sand, the bifacial gain drastically falls to 11.8%, less than half the gain over highly reflective surfaces (24.8%).
 If installed over lawn or grass, the bifacial gain falls to less than a third of the optimum gain.

-Pros & Cons Of Bifacial Solar Panels
+Pros & Cons of Bifacial Solar Panels

-Benefits Of Bifacial Solar Panels
+Benefits of Bifacial Solar Panels

 • More Efficient At Capturing Sunlight